Botulism: Causes, Symptoms & Treatment

 Adult intestinal toxemia botulism is when the spores of the bacteria get into an adult's intestines.
 Once there, they grow and produce the toxin, according to the CDC.

 An additional way a person can also get botulism is from Botox cosmetic injections.
-This is called iatrogenic botulism.
+This is called latrogenic botulism.
 Botox is actually made from a toxin produced by Clostridium botulinum.

 "Getting botulism from a Botox injection is extremely rare," said Dr. Alexes Hazen, an associate professor at the Hansjörg Wyss department of plastic surgery at NYU Langone.
 "The form of Botox used for cosmetic purposes is a highly regulated and attenuated form of Botox.
 If a person is using unregulated Botox that is not FDA approved — this could be possible."